data-dot-all/dataall/documentation/userguide/docs/metadata_forms.md

 - Organization/Environment-Wide visibility limits the form to a specific organization/environment - it can only be seen by members of this organization/environment and attached to entities in that organization/environment
 - Team-Only visibility restricts the form to just members of a specific team, but does not restrict to which entities it can be attached to

 The same visibility restrictions apply to the attached metadata form.
-E.g. is userA can see Metadata Form A, but can't see Metadata Forms B, and both of these metadata forms attached to the dataset (attachedA and attachedB), so userA can view attachedA, but can not view attachedB.
+For example, if userA can see Metadata Form A, but can't see Metadata Form B, and both of these metadata forms are attached to a dataset; then when userA opens the dataset, they will see the attached metadata form A but not the attached metadata form B.

 **Metadata Form lifecycle and usage**